 As I pull up I am welcomed by the smell of the outdoor wood burner and the alert of about 30 huskies greeting my arrival.
 There is a house and an extensive kennel.
-When I say kennel I mean an enormous fenced-in enclosure which houses individual kennels for each dog, and a large play area where they can run loose inside the enclosure.
+When I say kennel I mean an enormous fenced-in enclosure that houses individual kennels for each dog and a large play area where they can run loose inside the enclosure.

 Linda invited me inside where I was brought into her home, which doubles as the guest house.
 When I came inside I immediately noticed the sweet, gentle smell of beeswax.
-Linda just finished a candle pour earlier this morning and there is a table full of lovely molded candles (check them out here).
+Linda just finished a candle pour earlier this morning and there is a table full of lovely molded beeswax candles which she sells under the name Scent From Nature.
 By the way, the Points Unknown homestead is a model for sustainable off-grid living, more on that later too.

 Letting the dogs out